imperva/terraform-provider-incapsula/website/docs/r/siem_connection.html.markdown

 > **NOTE:**
 When a resource is exported, the `access_key` and `secret_key` fields will be defined with the value `Sensitive data placeholder`.
 Note - This resource cannot be updated unless you specify a real value for the `access_key` and `secret_key` fields instead of `Sensitive data placeholder`.
-To clarify, any of fields cannot be changed in exported resources unless real `access_key` and `secret_key` value is set.
+To clarify, none of the fields in exported resources can be updated unless real `access_key` and `secret_key` values are set.

 Example of exported resource: